Evgeneus/Label-Smoothing-in-Text-Classification/data/datasets-with-crowd-votes/11.Movie Reviews/README.md

-In this dataset, we crowdsource 1000 amazon reviews and the task was to identify whether a  review was written on a book or other product.
-To train classifiers, we used only "_golden"==False reviews as these reviews were used as test questions in crowdsourcing jobs.

-If you use this data please cite this paper.

-- 2 Classes: isBook {0, 1}
+This is the transformed "MovieReviews" dataset from "Deep Learning from Crowds" paper (Filipe Rodrigues et. al.).

+-->trainl.csv:
+1500 crowdsourced movie reviews, answers are ratings for movies (based on the reviews) from 0 to 10 ==> we converted the ratings into three classes: “negative” [0-3], “middling”(3-7), and “positive”[7-10] reviews.

+-->test.csv:
+Test dataset of 3508 reviews with gold labels.

+- 3 Classes
-- Train size: 1000
+- Train size: 1200
-- Val size: 1000
+- Val size: 300
-- Test size:4000
+- Test size: 3508
-- Train size crowdsourced: 1000
-- Num of workers: 263
-- Total num. answers: 4907
-- Num. answers per worker (± stddev.): 18.6 ± 4.6
-- Num. answers per instance (± stddev.): 4.9 ± 0.41
+- Num. answers per instance (± stddev.): 4.96 ± 0.196
-- Mean annotators accuracy (± stddev.): 0.946 ± 0.076
+- Mean annotators accuracy (± stddev.): 0.565 ± 0.258
-- Maj. vot. accuracy: MV acciracy: 0.964,
+- MV acciracy: 0.795,
-- DS accuracy: 0.961,
+- DS accuracy: 0.782,
-- GLAD accuracy: 0.964,
+- GLAD accuracy: 0.796,
-- LFC accuracy: 0.961
+- LFC accuracy: 0.782

 Where MV- Majority voting, DS - Dawid and Skene, LFC - learning from crowd (without data features).

 #### Data cleaning
 We performed different data preprocessing techniques: